bible-technology/scribe-docs/docs/autographa-live/Part-2/Export-the-translation-text/p2-9-1-how-to-export-transltn-usfm.md

 ---
 id: p2-9-1-how-to-export-transltn-usfm.md
 sidebar_label: How to export the translation text as an USFM?
+title: How to export the translation text as an USFM?
 ---

-## How to export the translation text as an USFM?

 You export the translation text as a usfm file to use as a backup or to share it with other editors.
 To export the translated text as a USFM file to the desired location in your device, follow the steps below.